Givenfanatic/ItunesApp/Server/ReadMe.md

 The server is setup to intercept calls made from our react front end.

 To test the back-end cd to Serverh and run npm test, this will run tests with Jest

+We use Helmet to set default security values information on default settings can be found here -> https://helmetjs.github.io/